 For a gas engine to run, it must have three things, compression, fuel, and ignition.
 Of course, the compression must be sufficient, the correct fuel and ignition at the right time.
 Testing for an ignition spark is an important skill to have.
 I hope to impart some of what I have learned about this simple, important test.

 I am limiting this article to BMW motorcycles with one or two cylinders and a points system.
-The later bikes with electronic ignition will have safeguards to observe that aren’t mentioned here.
+The later bikes with electronic ignition will have safeguards to observe.

-The /2 magneto has spark gap at the point where the spark plug wires attach to the coil.
-That is to protect the coil by safely giving the spark a safe place to go to ground that is outside of the coil itself.
+The /2 magneto has a spark gap at the point where the spark plug wires attach to the coil.
+That is to protect the coil by safely giving the spark a safe place to go to the ground that is outside of the coil itself.
 Unless you have tested it, don’t trust that system.
 It may be set up poorly, or not at all.
-By “not trusting it” I mean don’t test the spark with the plug off of the head.
-Make sure that it can go to ground.
+By “not trusting it,” I mean that I don’t test the spark with the plug off of the head.
+Make sure that the spark can go to ground.

 You should see a spark jump across the plug gap.
 If not, it may be a bad plug, so make sure that your plugs are good.
 The spark color is very important.
 A good spark will show up as blue/purple.
 If you see a red/yellow spark, that probably won’t run the engine.

-In an emergency out on the road, a simple way to cheat this issue of a poor spark is to reduce the spark gap down to about .010 thousandths of an inch.
+n an emergency on the road, a simple way to cheat this issue of a poor spark is to reduce the spark gap to about .010 thousandths of an inch.
 The bike will run, but it may foul easily if you leave it that way and think that you have fixed something.
-It is a way to get home, or to a place to attend to the poorly working ignition system.
+It is a way to get home or to a place to attend to the poorly working ignition system.

 Updated Oct 19 2019